-During April - August 2016, 95% of Chinook stocked in Lake Huron were recovered in Lake Michigan.
+- During April August 2016, 95% of Chinook stocked in Lake Huron were recovered in Lake Michigan, consistent with values from prior years.
 0% of Chinook stocked in Lake Michigan were recovered in Lake Huron over the same time period.
-Most mature Huron-stocked fish returned to Lake Huron in autumn to spawn.
+Most mature Huron-stocked fish returned to Lake Huron in autumn to spawn. - Chinook salmon move from Huron to Michigan with little reciprocal movement.
+Thus, most Chinook salmon stocked in Lake Huron are considered as part of the Lake Michigan population for the purposes of the predator-prey ratio model, which is used to help maintain balance between predator and prey biomass in Lake Michigan.